CommunityToolkit/Windows/components/Converters/samples/Converters.md

 > [!Sample ColorToDisplayNameConverterSample]

 ## DoubleToObjectConverter
 Converts a double value into an other object.
 Can be used to convert doubles to e.g. visibility, colors , or different images.
 If `GreaterThan` and `LessThan` are both set, the logic looks for a value between the two values.
 Otherwise the logic looks for the value to be `GreaterThan` or `LessThan` the specified value.
-The `ConverterParameter` can be used to invert the logic.

 > [!Sample DoubleToObjectConverterSample]

 ## DoubleToVisibilityConverter
 Converts a double value into an other object.
 Can be used to convert doubles to e.g. visibility, colors , or different images.
 If `GreaterThan` and `LessThan` are both set, the logic looks for a value between the two values.
 Otherwise the logic looks for the value to be `GreaterThan` or `LessThan` the specified value.
-The `ConverterParameter` can be used to invert the logic.

 > [!Sample DoubleToVisibilityConverterSample]

 ## EmptyCollectionToObjectConverter & CollectionVisibilityConverter
 Converts a collection size into an other object.
 Can be used to convert to bind a visibility, a color or an image to the size of the collection.
 The `CollectionVisibilityConverter` is derived from it and can be easily used to convert a collection into a `Visibility` enumeration (Collapsed if the given collection is empty or null).
+Note: this converter only checks the initial state of a collection and does not detect any updates.
+For that scenario, using a `IsNullOrEmptyStateTrigger` is more appropriate.

 > [!Sample CollectionVisibilityConverterSample]